aarzubharti21/ADVANCE-ATTRITION-ANALYTICS-LOOKER-STUDIO-PROJECT/README.md

 Organizations often possess large volumes of employee data but struggle to convert it into actionable insights.
 HR teams need a centralized reporting solution that allows them to answer critical workforce questions such as:

-What is the organization's overall attrition rate?
+-What is the organization's overall attrition rate?

-Which departments experience the highest employee turnover?
+-Which departments experience the highest employee turnover?

-Which job roles are most affected by attrition?
+-Which job roles are most affected by attrition?

-Does business travel influence employee resignations?
+-Does business travel influence employee resignations?

-Which age groups are more likely to leave?
+-Which age groups are more likely to leave?

-Does employee income impact retention?
+-Does employee income impact retention?

-Is job satisfaction associated with higher attrition?
+-Is job satisfaction associated with higher attrition?

-Are there differences in attrition between male and female employees?
+-Are there differences in attrition between male and female employees?

-Without an analytical dashboard, identifying these patterns becomes difficult and time-consuming.
+-Without an analytical dashboard, identifying these patterns becomes difficult and time-consuming.

 This project addresses these challenges by providing an interactive HR analytics dashboard for strategic workforce planning.